Iron Deficiency Anemia (IDA)

 Individual absorption and response: Different people absorb iron differently, and some may respond faster to treatment than others.

-Underlying cause: If the underlying cause of the IDA, like blood loss, isn’t addressed, it can hinder iron stores from replenishing fully.
+Underlying cause: If the underlying cause of the iron deficiency anemia (IDA) like blood loss, isn’t addressed, it can hinder iron stores from replenishing fully.

 Here’s a general timeframe:

-• IV iron: IV iron infusions can correct severe IDA much faster, sometimes within weeks.
+• IV iron: IV iron infusions can correct severe iron deficiency symptoms much faster, sometimes within weeks.
 This is because it bypasses the gut and delivers iron directly into the bloodstream.

 Factors that can slow down progress: